duyguyesiloglu/DuyguYesiloglu/README.md

 - 🌱 I’m currently learning **Unity, Swift**

-- 👨‍💻 All of my projects are available at [https://github.com/duyguyesiloglu](https://github.com/duyguyesiloglu)
+- 👨‍💻 Some of my projects are available at [https://github.com/duyguyesiloglu](https://github.com/duyguyesiloglu)

 - 📫 How to reach me **duygu.yesiloglu@tedu.edu.tr**